Freedom of religion in Iran: Jews

 While Jews are a recognized religious minority, allegations of official discrimination are frequent.
 The Government's anti-Israel policies, along with a perception among radical Muslim elements that all Jewish citizens support Zionism and the State of Israel, create a threatening atmosphere for the small Jewish community.
-Jewish leaders reportedly are reluctant to draw attention to official mistreatment of their community due to fear of government reprisal.
+In the past, Jewish leaders reportedly were reluctant to draw attention to official mistreatment of their community due to fear of government reprisal.

 Persecution and discrimination has increased among the government and society since the Revolution in 1979.
 On the eve of Passover 1998, 13 Iranian Jewish men were arrested on charges of espionage.
 The United States and Israel both demanded their release.
 Iran accused the men of spying for "world arrogance" (being the U.S.) and the "Zionist regime" (being Israel).
 The conviction is highly doubted by the rest of the world.

+Institute for Monitoring Peace and Cultural Tolerance in School Education (IMPACT-se) reviewed school textbooks in 2022 and noted that Jewish history in Iran is avoided and the Holocaust is ignored; there is also much antisemitic rhetoric, anti-Israeli propaganda, and anecdotes which present the Jews as partners to Sunni Muslims, without any counterbalancing material.

 The head of the Anti-Defamation Union says that the tomb of "Esther and Mordecai", the burial place of Xerxes' Jewish wife, which is considered a Jewish religious site, has been set on fire in Hamedan.

 Mandaeans

 According to the U.N.
 High Commission for Refugees Background Paper on Iran, the Mandaeans are regarded as Christians, and are included among the country's three recognized religious minorities.
 However, Mandaeans regard themselves not as Christians, but as adherents of a religion that predates Christianity in both belief and practice.
-Mandaeans enjoyed official support as a distinct religion prior to the revolution, but their legal status as a religion since then has been the subject of debate in the Majles and never has been clarified.
+Mandaeans enjoyed official support as a distinct religion prior to the revolution, but their legal status as a religion has been the subject of debate in the Majles and by 2002 it was not yet clarified.
+It is almost impossible for declared Mandaeans to work or study at university and many have left the country since 2000.